finarly/Notes/In_progress/DataBricks_Association.md

 LOCATION = path
 ```

-With these commands we are always create an external table,therefore we are just pointing to files.
+With these commands we are always create an external table, therefore we are just pointing to files.
 The tables created are **non-delta tables**.
 The limitation here is that since it is not a delta table, there is no reliability guarantee.

 The solution to this problem is:
 1. Create a temporary view using create table method
 2. Create a table using CTAS using the temporary view in step 1.

+### Writing to tables

+When writing to table, there are multiple benefits in overwriting the data, rather than dropping and creating a new table.
+Those are:
+- the old version of the table still exist, so it can be time travelled to
+- it is faster because it does not need to go to the directory recursively or delete any files
+- it is an atomic operation, concurrent queries can still read the table as you are overwriting it
+- if overwriting table fails, it will be in its table state